pravinkumarosingh/projects/virtualreality/README.md

 Circuit in the project is the interface between human brain and virtual reality simualtion.
 The main part in the circuit is H-bridge which is responsible for the flow of current.
 Galvanic Stimulation totally depend on this part of the circuit.
 H-bridge maintains the current at 3mA which is the required current.
 The current should not exceed this level.
 The second part in the circuit is connecting with the raspberry pi so as to control the simulation.
 Power supply to the circuit is done through the 12 Volts battery.

 ![circuit](https://github.com/pravinkumarosingh/projects/blob/master/virtualreality/images/circuit.png)

+### Simulation
+Simulation is the virtual reality part of the project.
+Although the project is suitable any simulation we decided to use the car simulation.